-Camy Tang would again coordinate the Genesis Contest and Ronie Kendig continued as coordinator for Book of the Year.
+Camy Tang continued to coordinate the Genesis Contest and Ronie Kendig continued as coordinator for Book of the Year.

-In early 2009, the Scholarship Program was announced and an unprecedented 57 applications were received.
+An unprecedented 57 applicants applied for the 2009 Scholarship Program.
 ACFW was able to offer six full conference scholarships.
 In addition, Cec Murphey provided funds for three additional full scholarships through his foundation.

 In March 2009, Operating Board members and three Advisory Board members traveled to the Marriott Tech Center Hotel in Denver for their spring meetings.
 During that time, they were able to inspect the hotel site for the 2009 conference.

 In April 2009, Cheryl Wyatt resigned her position as Vice President.
 The Advisory Board asked Becky Yauger to assume the Vice Presidential duties and complete that term of office through 2010.
 Former Operating Board member, Cara Putman, was appointed to take over the Membership Officer responsibilities to fulfill that term which would end 12/31/09.

 In April, the ACFW Scholarship Foundation was granted 501 (c)(3) status, allowing all contributions to the scholarship fund to be fully tax deductible.

 In June, the ACFW critique group program was revamped to better accommodate the growing number of people wanting a critique group experience.
 The smaller ACFW critique groups already in existence would not need to change, but anyone wanting a crit group would now funnel into one large group after a two-day orientation program called Crit Starters.
 Ane Mulligan headed up Crit Starters.
 Fay Lamb and Leigh DeLozier agreed to coordinate the larger group, ACFW Scribes.
 As people got to know each other within the large group, smaller groups organically formed.